 Vita is committed to working with challenges within environmental sustainability.
 One of the major issues that challenges the environment in our partner countries is the use of biomass-burning stoves.
 Rural households are heavily reliant on firewood for their energy needs.
 Vita provides fuel-efficient stoves, which require less fuel and produce fewer emissions.
-A community-based approach is used to train women how to construct, maintain and repair stoves, ensuring that future generations will also benefit.
-These stoves use 50% less timber, so less time is spent gathering firewood, a task traditionally carried out by children and women.
-This typically takes a family up to 20 hours a week.
+A community-based approach is used to train women on how to construct, maintain and repair stoves, ensuring that future generations will also benefit from it.
+These stoves use 50% less timber, so less time is spent gathering firewood, a task traditionally carried out by children and women that takes a family up to 20 hours a week.
 The new stoves also emit less smoke and have resulted in a major reduction in eye and respiratory diseases.
 Finally, on a global level the stove reduce CO2 emissions, thereby mitigating against climate change.

-To date, 40,000 stoves have been constructed with the help of Vita and its partners, and have directly impacted on the lives of 200,000 people, saving thousands tonnes of CO2 emission.
+To date, over 50,000 stoves have been constructed with the help of Vita and its local partners.
+They have directly impacted on the lives of 200,000 people, saving thousands tonnes of CO2 emission.